David S. Cohen

 Professor Cohen's publications include articles in the Harvard Journal of Law and Gender, Columbia Journal of Gender and Law, George Washington Law Review, Indiana Law Journal, Boston University Law Review and the South Carolina Law Review.
-A forthcoming article, "Still Unconstitutional: Our Nation's Experiment with State Sponsored Sex Segregation in Education," will be published in the Seton Hall Law Review in 2014.
+A recent article, "Still Unconstitutional: Our Nation's Experiment with State Sponsored Sex Segregation in Education," was published in the Seton Hall Law Review in 2014.
 He also is co-authoring a book about targeted harassment of abortion providers, tentatively titled “Anti-Abortion Terrorism,” forthcoming in the next year from Oxford University Press.

 Professor Cohen received his J.D. from Columbia University School of Law, where he was named a Harlan Fiske Stone Scholar and received the Public Interest Commitment Award and two Columbia Human Rights Fellowships.
 He was managing editor of the Columbia Human Rights Law Review and articles editor of the Columbia Journal of Gender and Law.